 Canada’s tar sands is one of the largest industrial projects on the planet, and its environmental footprint is growing by the second.
-At a time when the world needs to transition to a clean energy future, the tar sands are the poster child of what we should not be doing.
+At a time when the world needs to transition to cleaner energy, the tar sands is the poster child of what we should not be doing.
 It’s time to put a healthy environment above corporate profit and the endless drive for more oil.
-Tar sands oil is a huge step backwards.

-Next comes the resource-intensive process of using very hot water to separate the sludge from the sand and ‘cleanse’ the sludge of unwanted toxics.
-This creates prodigious quantities of water pollution.
+Next comes the resource-intensive process of using very hot water to separate the sludge from the sand and ‘cleanse’ the sludge of unwanted toxins.
+This creates huge quantities of water pollution.
 It also burns so much energy that the tar sands are Canada’s fastest growing source of global warming pollution.

 Not only is extracting tar sands oil toxic, but transporting it by pipelines, tankers, or rail all pose unacceptable risks to our communities.
 It’s highly corrosive, and especially difficult to clean up since it is heavier and contains more chemicals than regular oil.
 We don’t want tar sands any which way the oil industry tries to transport it.

 Shockingly, big oil companies Enbridge and Kinder Morgan are proposing a 700% increase in the number of tankers carrying toxic tar sands oil on our pristine West Coast.
 So, ForestEthics and ForestEthics Advocacy are launching a multinational campaign to oppose tar sands, from both sides of the US - Canada border.
 Get informed and get involved at http://tarsandssos.org.